 Known as the Garden of England due to its abundance of orchards, hop farms and green spaces, Kent is also awash with locally brewed ales and regional delicacies.
 Imagine popping into Canterbury’s traditional Moat Tea Rooms for a slice of Gypsy tart, one of the area’s sweet treats which serves as well-deserved fuel after a day exploring the city’s historic sites.

 Alternatively, why not get a taste of the area with the Kentish Huffkin?
 Dating back hundreds of years, legend has it that these light bread rolls were first created when an infuriated baker’s wife poked her thumb in every one of her husband’s dough balls for revenge.
 They subsequently became a handy snack for fruit pickers after King Henry VIII requested cherry trees be planted in Kent, with the indent used to hold the freshly picked cherries.
 These delicious bread rolls can still be enjoyed today in one of Canterbury’s quintessential English tearooms, such as Tiny Tim’s Tearoom.

-Foodies looking to try the local tipple will find that Kent has a fantastic history for brewing beer.
+If you’re a foodie looking to try the local tipple, you’ll find that Kent has a fantastic history for brewing beer.
 Just ten miles from Canterbury’s centre is Shepherd Neame, Britain’s oldest brewery, which has been pleasing palettes since 1698.
-Alongside enlightening brewery tours and a trip to the visitor centre to sample different brews, visitors should look out for the Bishop’s Finger, a beer named after the finger-shaped signpost along the Pilgrim’s Way which shows the direction to Thomas Becket’s shrine.
+Alongside enlightening brewery tours and a trip to the visitor centre to sample different brews, you should look out for the Bishop’s Finger, a beer named after the finger-shaped signpost along the Pilgrim’s Way which shows the direction to Thomas Becket’s shrine.